About The City College

 Liberal Arts & Science – twelve credits

-A student may apply to the College of Liberal Arts and Science, the Grove School of Engineering and the School of Education as a "walk-in non-matriculant" during the Fall, Spring and Summer registration period.
-The following programs do not accept non-matriculated applications: All Ph.D. programs, all Architecture programs, Branding + Integrated Communication, Computer Science-Information Systems, Digital and Interdisciplinary Art Practice, Media Arts Production, Mental Health Counseling and Public Service Management.
+A student may apply to the College of Liberal Arts and Science, the Grove School of Engineering and the School of Education as a "non-matriculant" during the Fall, Spring and Summer registration period.
+The following programs do not accept non-matriculated applications: All Ph.D. programs, all Architecture programs, Branding + Integrated Communication, Creative Writing, Digital and Interdisciplinary Art Practice, Media Arts Production, Mental Health Counseling and Public Service Management.

-Education students who are planning to matriculate must take the New York State Teacher Certification Examination (NYSTCE) of the Academic Literacy Skills Test (ALST formally LAST) before completion of the 9 credit maximum as a non-degree student.
+Education students who are planning to matriculate must submit a formal graduate application before completion of the 9 credit (maximum) as a non-degree student.

 To obtain degree candidacy and obtain a master’s degree a student must be matriculated.
-Walk-in non-matriculants are encouraged to apply for matriculated status if they wish to continue graduate study at City College.
-Students must submit a Graduate Admissions application and official documents to the Office of Graduate Admissions in order to have their application reviewed.
+Non-matriculants are encouraged to apply for matriculated status if they wish to continue graduate study at City College.
+Students must submit an online Graduate Admissions application and upload all relevant documents in order to have their application reviewed.

 Advanced Standing